A Traditional Mexican Soup But Made With Chicken

 For the Garnish

-2 limes, cut into wedges
+- 2 limes cut into wedges

-1/2 head iceberg lettuce, shredded
+- ½ head iceberg lettuce shredded

-handful cilantro leaves
+- handful cilantro leaves

-In a large soup pot, heat up the oil over medium heat and when hot, add the onion and cook for approximately 3 minutes until it starts to become translucent.
-Add the garlic and cook for another minute or two.
+- In a large soup pot, heat the oil over medium heat, and when hot, add the onion and cook for approximately 3 minutes until it becomes translucent.

-Add the chicken to the pot and stir to coat with oil.
-Add 2 cups of water or enough to cover the chicken and simmer until the chicken is cooked through.
+- Add 2 cups of water or enough to cover the chicken and simmer until the chicken is cooked through.
 This will take about 30 minutes.

-While the chicken is cooking, prep the peppers and work on the garnish.
+- Meanwhile - Get the peppers ready.While the chicken is cooking, prep the peppers and work on the garnish.
 Under running water, tear the dried peppers in half and rinse out the seeds.
 You may need a knife to help open them up.

-Put the peppers into a small saucepan, add some water and let them simmer for 20 minutes.
+- Put the peppers into a small saucepan, add some water and let them simmer for 20 minutes.

 Finishing the Posole

-Now add the reserved pureed peppers, oregano and simmer for 8 minutes until all the flavors had a chance to combine.
+- Add the reserved pureed peppers and oregano and simmer for 8 minutes until all the flavors have a chance to combine.

 - Taste and adjust the seasoning with salt and pepper.